spinicist/QUIT/Docs/MT.rst

 qi_lorentzian
 -------------

-Fits a single Lorentzian to a Z-spectrum for B0 correction.
-Currently hard-coded to only fit the spectrum between +/-2ppm to avoid background MT contamination.
+Fits sums of Lorentzian functions to a Z-spectrum.
+Highly customisable for the number of desired Lorentzian's and their characteristics.

 **Example Command Line**